 That may sound harsh, but it’s the truth of the matter.
 They will quickly learn what you are serious about.

 And even more difficult, you have to walk the walk.
-That means when you go to the store for ketchup and tell your kids that they can’t buy the random doll they want, you also shouldn’t stop to buy yourself some new shoes.
+That means when you go to the store for ketchup and tell your kids that they can’t buy the random doll they want, you also shouldn’t stop buying yourself some new shoes.

 The same goes for creating routines in the home.
 If you expect them to maintain a 1-in-1-out rule with their belongings, you have to show that you’re doing the same thing.